RosettaDrone/rosettadrone/README.md

 # Known Issues for Users

-- Video streaming only works for the Mavic Pro.
-Some unknown bug in the code causes video from other platforms to be scrambled.
-Help wanted!

 - Occassionally RosettaDrone will loop through repeated "Connecting to drone..." messages upon plugging in a drone.
 We believe this is a bug in the DJI SDK.
 Try restarting the drone, killing RosettaDrone, and restarting it.
 If that doesn't work, reinstalling the app clears caches and usually solves the problem.

 - If you change the UDP port while QGC is running, you may need to restart QGC

-- There is no bounds checking for DJI parameters.
-It is your responsibility to enter valid parameters.

 # Known Issues for Developers